MicrosoftDocs/minecraft-creator/creator/Documents/CommandsDamageIntroduction.md

 ## Special use cases

-Because both the damage and source follow the damage rules specified in behavior packs, there are some unique use cases that may not deal damage, or may deal damage when it would be expected they shouldn’t.
+Because both the damage and source follow the damage rules specified in behavior packs, there are some unique use cases that may not deal damage, or may deal damage when it would be expected they shouldn't.

 If the affected entity has a [`damage_sensor`](../Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_damage_sensor.md) component, the damage dealt by this command will activate it when applicable.
 The presence or absence of this behavior on vanilla mobs may make some situations unintuitive.
 Here are a few examples: